 Ethunandan believes her ACA qualification is a definite bonus when it comes to speaking to investors.
 “I think they feel reassured when there’s a Chartered Accountant at the helm, because you know what's going on with cash flow projections and you can put a trial balance together into a balance sheet and a P&L.”

 The company is continuing to scale up its visitor tracking propositions and developing technology that works inside using WiFi triangulation and Bluetooth beacons.
 Plans are also afoot for XplorCAMPUS, an application developed with Falmouth University aimed squarely at the higher education sector, to help students and staff return to campus safety by alerting them to busy and quiet areas so they can make choices about where they study and eat, for example.

 Growth of the visitor attraction market looks promising, buoyed by the fact that downloading attraction-specific apps has become second nature for visitors – Ethunandan says around 70% of attraction visitors will search for an app when they arrive.
 As the world prepares for life after lockdown, Data Duopoly looks set to make the experience a whole lot easier.

 · Tanuvi Ethunandan is one of the speakers at ICAEW Virtually Live 2021, taking place 15-17 June, focusing on the future and how the Coronavirus pandemic will shape businesses, practices and career paths.
 Find out more and register here.

-ICAEW's flagship digital conference returns for 2021.
+ICAEW members can now hear every session from this year's flagship digital event on demand.
 Hear from Sir Jon Thompson on audit reform, from the CEO of Burberry on post-COVID recovery and IFS's Paul Johnson on the economics of biodiversity.